cube-js/cube/guides/real-time-dashboard/content/3_frontend_dashboard.md

 ### Configure Cube.js for Real-Time Data Fetch

 We need to do a few things for real-time support in Cube.js.
-First, let's enable WebSockets transport on the backend by setting the `CUBEJS_WEB_SOCKETS` environment variable.
+First, WebSockets transport should be enabled by setting the `CUBEJS_WEB_SOCKETS` environment variable to `true`.

-Add the following line to the `.env` file.
+Check that the following line is present in the `.env` file:

 ```bash
 CUBEJS_WEB_SOCKETS=true